Nutlope/alt-text-generator/README.md

 ## Todo

-- [ ] Add an examples section to the README.
-Either a diagram or some actual examples with what it returns
+- [ ] Add an examples section to the README with some actual examples with what it returns
+- [ ] Add a clone and deploy button to Vercel
-- [ ] Make a quick video and write up a tweet to post this
+- [ ] Make a quick video where I simply show my terminal and curling two images
+- [ ] Write a tweet to post this: "I built an image to text API!
+It takes in an image and outputs a 1 sentence description of it.
+Very useful for things like generating alt tags.
+Second link with a GitHub link to the examples to clone & deploy it, and mention we're going to use with image gallery"
+- [ ] [Maybe] Make a "how I built an alt image generator API in 60 seconds" or "how I built an image -> text API in 2 minutes"